Carbon removal for individuals

 Durability

-Verification & integrity
+Verification and integrity

-Quantification and long-term guarantees are more challenging than for engineered durable storage.
+Quantification and long-term guarantees are more difficult.

 Availability for individuals